 In a Monogamous Relationship?
 Better to Be Safe Than Sorry

 Many people go through life wrongly assuming they are safe from STDs simply because they are in a monogamous relationship.
 This is a situation that we hear from a lot of our customers and on our social media accounts.
 Unfortunately, this is also a myth.
 To be fair, living monogamously will make you safer, but you still need to be regularly tested.

 In a perfect world, sure, we would all live happily ever after.
 Unfortunately, we live in a world of frequent infidelity, so we can never be too careful.
-With Ashley Madison and Tinder at our fingertips, every adult must remain proactive and monitor their own sexual health with the same commitment as they do with their body hygiene.
+With dating sites at our fingertips, every adult must remain proactive and monitor their own sexual health with the same commitment as they do with their body hygiene.

 The goal here isn’t to spread doom and gloom.
 Testing is about taking care of your body.
 We don’t stop showering when we get married, so we should not stop testing either…

 Beyond peace of mind, getting tested regularly will guarantee a healthy sex life for both members of the couple.
 Testing together, from the comfort of home, is the best practice for a safe, happy marriage.
 It can be fun and sexy!

 Reviewed by Luis Ferdinand M. Papa, MD, MHA